inspire-1a03/eru-2020/docs/eru-day1-2.md

 - Take a close look at the code, and try to make sense of it.
 - Complete the circuit wiring and upload the code to the Arduino.
 - Verify that it works as desired.
+- Take a photo of your completed device in action (*you'll use this with your first reflection*).

 #### Notes 2:
 1. The 10K resistor serves as a pull-down resistor in this example, as it ensures that digital pin 2 is kept at LOW when the button is not pressed.
 Otherwise, the input may 'float', returning LOW and HIGH randomly, causing the LED to also blink randomly.